 This is where you put the conditions.
 What appears here will depend upon your follow-up type.
 You can see all the options we have if we select Purchase Email:

-Returning to the product type purchased email, we can delay the sending by minutes, hours, days, weeks, months or years.
+You can delay the sending by minutes, hours, days, weeks, months or years.
 In addition, for this particular type, we can choose by product and/or category.
 Again, this will vary, depending on your follow-up type.

 Using conditional logic, you can add as many tiggers you want to meet specific criteria.
+Each one of these will have their own separate options.

 The settings have a few options that you can trigger that will keep you from accidentally sending out too many emails.